razvanmarinescu/brain-coloring/README.md

 # BrainPainter - Brain colouring software
 Author: Razvan V. Marinescu - razvan@csail.mit.edu

-BrainPainter is a tool for colouring brain images.
+BrainPainter is a software for colouring brain images.
 So far it has been used to display regions affected by pathology, but can otherwise highlight any other areas.

 If you find the software useful, I would appreciate if you could cite it in the figure caption along these lines: "...
 Drawings generated using BrainPainter [1]", where